Course Calendar

 Types of Courses

-Secondary School courses in grades 9 and 10 are organized into three types: Academic, Applied, and Open.
+Secondary School courses in grades 9 and 10 are organized into four types: Academic, Applied, De-streamed and Open.
 All courses build on completion of previous grades and have rigorous standards.
 All courses prepare students for study in the senior grades.

 Academic and Applied courses differ in the balance between essential concepts and additional requirements, and in the balance between theory and application.
 They differ primarily, not in the level of skill required, but in the kinds of problems presented and the application of the content and concepts.